 Dr. Carolyn A. Roth’s writing is at the intersection of spirituality and environmental stewardship.
 Both a Master Gardener and a Tree Steward, she created the award winning Bible Garden at St. John Lutheran Church in Roanoke.
 At READ LOCAL, the nurse-psychologist will feature two books: Out of the Shadows: Exposing the Power of Bible Women, and God as Gardner: Exploring Parables Illustrated by Plants.
-She gave BOOK CITY ★ Roanoke some insight to her work, and you can get more by visiting with her at the Salem Museum on May 20.
+She gave BOOK CITY ★ Roanoke some insight to her work.

 BOOK CITY★ Roanoke: First, let’s hear a little more about these two books.
 Both look at the Bible through a very specific lens.

 Dr. Carolyn A. Roth: The first, Out of the Shadows, emphasizes the power and influence of Bible women.
 Although Bible women appear to have secondary or tertiary roles, they were tremendously powerful in their environment.
 They used a variety of influence techniques to significant effect.

 The second book is God as a Gardener, which evolved from my website of the same name.
 A number of parables are illustrated with plants, but with successive generations, we have a little difficulty interpreting parables because people don’t understand plant characteristics.
 This book gathers some of that knowledge for safekeeping and better understanding.

 BCR: There’s a theory floating about that a great percentage of writers are also gardeners, that they get inspiration from plants.
 What else about Roanoke inspires your writing?